opentok/OpenTok-Ruby-SDK/sample/Broadcast/README.md

 ### Changing the layout classes for streams

 In the host page, if you click on either the host or a participant video, that video gets the `focus` layout in the broadcast.
-The JS pages send the `focus` stream ID and the `other` streams layout classes can be `nulled` out, as shown below:
+The host page sends the `focus` stream ID and the other streams' layout class lists can be cleared, as shown below:

 ```ruby
  post '/focus' do